MorphAny3D: Unleashing the Power of Structured Latent in 3D Morphing: Methodology

 \subsection{Temporal-Fused Self-Attention (TFSA)}

-Although MCA yields structurally coherent and visually plausible deformations, temporal smoothness remains limited due to the frame-wise independence inherent in standard generative pipelines.
+Although MCA yields structurally coherent and visually plausible deformations, temporal smoothness remains limited due to the frame-wise independence inherent in standard 3D generators.
 To address this limitation—and building on insights from KV-Fused SA discussed in \cref{sec:3.3}—we propose Temporal-Fused Self-Attention (TFSA).
 As illustrated in \cref{fig:pipeline}-(c), TFSA promotes temporally consistent 3D morphing by incorporating features from previously generated frames into the self-attention mechanism.
-Specifically, when generating the $n$ frame, TFSA fuses the keys and values of the current frame with those from the immediately preceding frame to produce the output feature $f^{n}_{TFSA}$:
+Specifically, when generating the $n$ frame, TFSA fuses attention outputs from current and previous frames' keys and values to produce the output $f^{n}_{TFSA}$:

 where $\beta \in [0, 1]$ controls the influence of the prior frame.
 We empirically set $\beta=0.2$.
 Unlike the KV-Fused SA in \cref{fig:comp_fusion}-(e, f)—which blends source and target features—TFSA fuses features from already plausible neighboring morphing frames, preserving semantic fidelity while enhancing smoothness, as shown in \cref{sec:4.3} and \cref{fig:ablation}-(b).